StefanPotthoff/MsSqlToPostgres/README.md

 [](#getting-started)

-1. Open your MsSqlToPostgres
+1. Create an Empty Postgres Db as Target Db
+2. Start MsSqlToPostgres
-2. Enter the ConnectionString of your MS-SQL DB
+3. Enter the ConnectionString of your existing MS-SQL DB
-3. Test the MS-SQL Connection
+4. Test the MS-SQL Connection
-4. Enter the ConnectionString of your Postgres DB
+5. Enter the ConnectionString of your Target Postgres DB
-5. Test the Postgres Connection
+6. Test the Postgres Connection
-6. Click "Transfer"
+7. Click "Transfer"

 ## Authors